person surrounded by white flowers

-Five basic elements (panca mahabhuta) – elements.
+Five basic elements (mahabhuta) – elements.

-- for days, it is Dinacharya, or the daily routine, which determines which elements are more active at a given time of the day;
+- for days, it is Dinacharya, or the daily routine, which determines which elements are more active at a given time of day;

-- for the stages of human life, these are: childhood, when the body grows – water and earth, adulthood, when a person is most efficient, active, and changeable – fire, and maturity, old age, when physical activity decreases, and the body begins to weaken – space and air.
+- for the stages of human life, these are: childhood, when the body grows - water and earth, adulthood, when a person is most productive, active, and changeable - fire, and maturity, old age, when physical activity decreases, and the body begins to weaken - space and air.

 Fire - the third element is fire.
 The source of fire and light in the solar system is the sun.
 In the human body, the source of fire is metabolism.
 It operates in the digestive system, in the gray matter of the brain, and manifests as intelligence.
-Fire also activates the retina of the eye, which perceives light.
-Body temperature, digestive processes, including enzymatic systems, thought processes, vision, and all metabolism are functions of bodily fire.
+Fire also activates the retina of the eye, which receives light.
+Body temperature, digestive processes, including enzymatic systems, thought processes, vision, and all forms of metabolism are functions of bodily fire.

 Earth - is the fifth and final element of the cosmos, which is also present in the microcosm.
 Life is possible on this plane because the earth supports all living and non-living substances on its solid surface.
 In the body, solid structures such as bones, cartilage, nails, muscles, tendons, skin, and hair derive from the earth.